 Around Galle, there is also plenty to see and do, with visits to the beach towns of Unawatuna and Hikkaduwa recommended, both of which offer stunning beaches, dotted with cafe’s and bars, on which you can get your relaxation properly on.

-Days 11 – 13 The Far South – Whales, Leopards and More Beaches
+5. The Far South – Whales, Leopards and More Beaches: Days 11 to 13

 If you can tear yourself away from Galle and surrounds, then I can recommend heading even further along the south coast.
 The further you go, the more deserted and gorgeous the beaches become.
 When I visited, these beach towns were everything I had ever hoped for from previous trips to Asia, but never quite found.
 You should definitely visit before everyone else figures this out, to wander beaches lit by candle-light against a back drop of surf.